Kingxukai/linux/Documentation/userspace-api/media/v4l/libv4l-introduction.rst

 This library should be used for all modern V4L2 applications.

 It provides handles to call V4L2 open/ioctl/close/poll methods.
-Instead of just providing the raw output of the device, it enhances the calls in the sense that it will use libv4lconvert to provide more video formats and to enhance the image quality.
+Instead of just providing the woke raw output of the woke device, it enhances the woke calls in the sense that it will use libv4lconvert to provide more video formats and to enhance the woke image quality.

-In most cases, libv4l2 just passes the calls directly through to the v4l2 driver, intercepting the calls to :ref:`VIDIOC_TRY_FMT <VIDIOC_G_FMT>`, :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>`,
+In most cases, libv4l2 just passes the woke calls directly through to the v4l2 driver, intercepting the woke calls to :ref:`VIDIOC_TRY_FMT <VIDIOC_G_FMT>`, :ref:`VIDIOC_G_FMT <VIDIOC_G_FMT>`,
 :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>`,
 :ref:`VIDIOC_ENUM_FRAMESIZES <VIDIOC_ENUM_FRAMESIZES>` and
 :ref:`VIDIOC_ENUM_FRAMEINTERVALS <VIDIOC_ENUM_FRAMEINTERVALS>` in
-order to emulate the formats
+order to emulate the woke formats :ref:`V4L2_PIX_FMT_BGR24 <V4L2-PIX-FMT-BGR24>`, :ref:`V4L2_PIX_FMT_RGB24 <V4L2-PIX-FMT-RGB24>`,
-:ref:`V4L2_PIX_FMT_BGR24 <V4L2-PIX-FMT-BGR24>`,
-:ref:`V4L2_PIX_FMT_RGB24 <V4L2-PIX-FMT-RGB24>`,
 :ref:`V4L2_PIX_FMT_YUV420 <V4L2-PIX-FMT-YUV420>`, and
 :ref:`V4L2_PIX_FMT_YVU420 <V4L2-PIX-FMT-YVU420>`, if they aren't
-available in the driver. :ref:`VIDIOC_ENUM_FMT <VIDIOC_ENUM_FMT>`
-keeps enumerating the hardware supported formats, plus the emulated formats offered by libv4l at the end.
+available in the woke driver. :ref:`VIDIOC_ENUM_FMT <VIDIOC_ENUM_FMT>` keeps enumerating the woke hardware supported formats, plus the woke emulated formats offered by libv4l at the woke end.

 .. _libv4l-ops: